Types of tattoo machines

 It allows many techniques to be performed with very good results, and it is designed for maximum precision and control.
 Also, it is compatible with all cartridge needles.

-The reason why they are so popular and sought after in the market is because they have a very high precision rotary system, making each puncture accurate, causing less damage to the skin for a faster healing process.
+The reason why they are so popular and sought after in the market is because they have a very high precision rotary system, making each stroke accurate, causing less damage to the skin for a faster healing process.

 If you choose them, keep in mind that the price is much higher than the other machines.
 This may be a drawback.